New Patients 757-216-9914

 Here’s what you or your child can expect:

-1. Cleaning: First, our hygienist will give the tooth a thorough cleaning to make sure it’s perfectly free of any plaque or debris.
+1. Cleaning: First, our hygienist will thoroughly clean the tooth to ensure it’s free of plaque and debris.

 2. Prepping the Surface: We’ll dry the tooth and apply a gentle solution.
 This helps the sealant material form a strong bond to the tooth enamel.